sbusso/rubynaut.net/_posts/2012/08/2012-08-30-application-monitoring.md

 #### Pre-requirements:

-You need to have a server with node.js, ruby, python available.
+You need to have a server with node.js, ruby and python installed.

 #### Install graphite